Introducing ‘Trouble Punk’ Fighting Action Game

 This design lets users focus on the game and not other elements.
-In addition, within the game, a significant portion of the game participation fee can be replaced with dollar tokens (USDT, USDC, etc…), which dramatically reduces the risk of price volatility of reward tokens.
+In addition, within the game, a significant portion of the game participation fee can be replaced with dollar tokens (USDT, USDC, etc…), which would dramatically reduce the risk of reward tokens' price volatility.

 2. Rank System

 Trouble Punk has its own ranking system and a scoring system that reflects the users’ skills.
-To prevent concerns and loss caused by unfair competition, we used statistical modeling of the rank score.
+To prevent concerns and losses caused by unfair competition, we used statistical modelling of the rank score.
 We cannot disclose precisely how we calculated the rank system due to abuse concerns, but we have considered the possibility of several exploits.
 Here are some of the cases: